RaulCouga/fun_projects/README.md

+# 🐶 PROJECTS I LIKE
-# Welcome to my list of interesting projects!
+Welcome to my list of interesting projects!

-## Markdown
+## 🫎 Markdown
 [Markdown Syntax](https://www.markdownguide.org/basic-syntax/)
 The Markdown elements outlined in the original design document.